Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Introduction

 \section{Introduction}

-} The development of novel software products, as well as the improvement of existing ones, can deeply benefit from the involvement of users in requirements engineering (RE) activities~\cite{bano2015systematic}.
+The development of novel software products, as well as the improvement of existing ones, can deeply benefit from the involvement of users in requirements engineering (RE) activities~\cite{bano2015systematic}.
 Getting feedback from the user base has been recognised to lead to increased usability, improved satisfaction~\cite{bakalova2011comparative}, better understanding of requirements~\cite{hanssen2006agile}, and creation of long-term relationships with customers~\cite{heiskari2009investigating}.

 User feedback can take implicit and explicit forms, and different means are available to collect this information.
 In particular, data analytics applied to user opinions and to usage data has seen an increasing interest in the last years, leading to the birth of RE sub-fields such as \textit{crowd RE}~\cite{murukannaiah2016acquiring,groen2017crowd} and \textit{data-driven RE}~\cite{maalej2015toward,williams2017mining}.
-In the case of bespoken development (i.e., when customer- or domain-specific products' requirements need to be engineered), it is still common to resort to traditional RE practices, such as prototyping, observations, usability testing, and focus groups~\cite{zowghi2005requirements}.
-Among the classical techniques, user interviews are one of the most commonly used to gather requirements and feedback~\cite{fernandez2017naming,davis2006effectiveness,hadar2014role}.
-A recent study involving 12 software development companies showed that individual interviews are the second most used elicitation technique, preceded by group workshops and focus groups~\cite{palomares2021state}.
-Several aspects have been observed to influence the success and failure of interviews, such as the domain knowledge of the requirements analyst~\cite{hadar2014role,aranda2015effect}, ambiguity in communication~\cite{ferrari2016ambiguity}, and typical mistakes such as not providing a wrap-up summary at the end of the interview session, or not creating rapport with the interviewee~\cite{bano2019teaching}.
+This is particularly common in the field of mobile app development, where user reviews are normally exploited to drive RE and other software engineering activities, as shown in the recent survey by Al-Subaihin \textit{et al.}~\cite{al2019app}.
+However Dabrowski \textit{et al.}~\cite{dkabrowski2022analysing} also observed that while developers of apps with a large user base can profit from data analytics tool, the majority of apps receive a limited number of reviews, and it is unclear whether these small businesses can fully profit from online feedback analysis.
+In these cases, companies need to complement the information with more traditional RE techniques, such as prototyping, observations, usability testing, and focus groups~\cite{zowghi2005requirements}.
+Among the classical RE techniques, user interviews are one of the most commonly used techniques to gather requirements and feedback~\cite{fernandez2017naming,davis2006effectiveness,hadar2014role,palomares2021state}.
+User interviews are also common in the field user experience (UX)~\cite{wilson2013interview}.
+Several aspects have been observed to influence the success and failure of interviews, such as the domain knowledge of the interviewers~\cite{hadar2014role,aranda2015effect}, ambiguity in communication~\cite{ferrari2016ambiguity}, and typical mistakes such as not providing a wrap-up summary at the end of the interview session, or not creating rapport with the interviewee~\cite{bano2019teaching}.